 Logogenie’s free logo maker allows you to specify your company’s industry and preferred font type.
 You can personalize your logo through including your company name and baseline, or slogan.
+Your logo can also be customized to the clothing labels.
 Logo design is made easy through clear tabs to the left, with options to further design through icons, details and symbols, color palettes, and placement.
 Logogenie’s easy-to-use “undo” and “redo” options on the left allow for vast experimentation.

 To the right, the helpful “recenter” tool is there to keep everything aligned should you choose to do so.
 Next to the “recenter” tool, you can find the “help” option, where all tutorial videos are easily accessed to assist with questions that might come up during the design process.
 Amongst the videos, there is a quick introduction on how to use Logogenie’s design tools.
 The videos also explain how to modify text, applying appropriate usage of colors and gradients, and tips on including special details to your logo design.